vistadataproject/vistadataproject.github.io/artifacts/vistaRPC documentation/ORWPCE CXNOSHOW.md

  property | value
 --- | ---
  Method comment | Should workload requirement be skipped for this note's visit?
- Leading comment lines | RETURN VALUE:  0=SKIP ALL GUI WORKLOAD REQUIREMENTS,1=CONTINUE WITH OTHER GUI WORKLOAD LOGIC
+ Leading comment lines | RETURN VALUE:  0=SKIP ALL GUI WORKLOAD REQUIREMENTS 1=CONTINUE WITH OTHER GUI WORKLOAD LOGIC

- Generated on January 11th 2017, 7:15:04 am
+ Generated on January 13th 2017, 5:52:13 am